Creamy Vegan Pumpkin Bean Soup

 - Salt – for flavor.
 You will need to add more if you make the soup with water instead of broth.

-- Vegan Sour Cream - to swirl in and make it creamier and prettier. (optional) You can easily make your own vegan sour cream.
+- Vegan Sour Cream – to swirl in and make it creamier and prettier. (optional) You can easily make your own vegan sour cream or swirl in some vegan heavy cream.

-- Simply saute the onions and garlic in a little olive oil over low heat for about 5 minutes until they are translucent.
+Step 1 – Simply sauté the onions and garlic in a large pot over low heat in a little olive oil for about 5 minutes, until they are translucent.

-- Puree the soup with an immersion blender (or transfer small amounts to a blender then back into the soup pot).
+Step 3 – Puree the soup with an immersion blender (or transfer small amounts to a blender, then return them to the soup pot).

-If using a traditional blender: Puree in small batches!
-Be very careful to only blend 2 cups at a time so it doesn't overflow and burn you!
-Trust me - I've done this, it hurts and it's a mess!
-I make this soup so much that I bought my immersion blender for the main purpose of making this soup easier.
-I love a medal immersion blender so I don't have to worry about putting plastic into the hot liquid.
+If you are using a traditional blender: Puree in small batches!
+Be very careful to only blend 2 cups at a time so it doesn’t overflow and burn you!
+Trust me – I’ve done this, it hurts, and it’s a mess!
+I make this soup so much that I bought my immersion blender mainly to make it easier.
+I love a metal immersion blender, so I don’t have to worry about putting plastic into the hot liquid.

-- If you don't have black beans, any other type of beans will work too.
+- If you don’t have black beans, any other type of beans will work.

 - Four cups of liquid usually make a good consistency.